Fashion October movement pushes again against cheap

 “Sometimes it is overwhelming in case you are looking at the blue jeans aisle, and you’re thinking about how an awful lot of that artificial blue dye has long gone into clean waterways.”

-While we might not see the identical environmental effect in Manitoba, we do still have issues right here, said Hunter.
+Hunter said that while we might not see the identical environmental effect in Manitoba, we still have issues right here.

-“The quantity of clothing that is going into landfills, you know, even in Canada, in North America, in Manitoba — it’s massive,” she said, especially whilst there are better methods to put off your undesirable clothing.
+“The quantity of clothing that is going into landfills, you know, even in Canada, North America, Manitoba — it’s massive,” she said, especially while there are better methods to put off your undesirable clothing.

 Bring your holey, you’re tired, and you’re shabby: Brandon to collect textiles in recycling assignment